-Financial sector stocks accounted for only 20% of the total U.S. stock market value in 2007.
-Their widespread exposure to the subprime market not only hurt their own stock prices, but eventually led to a near 50% value decrease for nonfinancial stocks as well.1 Is the price drop in nonfinancial stocks fully justified by their fundamentals, or is there a price contagion from financial to nonfinancial stocks?
-Using fund ownership data at the stock and fund/investor level, this paper identifies the common fund owners between financial and nonfinancial stocks as an important channel for price contagion during the crisis.
-Our analysis suggests that at least one fifth of the 53% crisis-related decline for the U.S. stock market is attributable to price contagion via such common fund ownership.
-By examining the 2007/08 crisis development in the stock market from this new angle of joint equity fund ownership between crisis and noncrisis stocks, our study identifies a sharp macroeconomic picture of crisis-induced transitory equity price dynamics.
+© The Authors 2016.
+Published by Oxford University Press on behalf of the European Finance Association.
+All rights reserved.
+For Permissions, please email: journals.permissions@oup.com price drop in nonfinancial stocks fully justified by their fundamentals, or is there a price contagion from financial to nonfinancial stocks?
+Using fund ownership data at the stock and fund/investor level, this article identifies the common fund owners between financial and nonfinancial stocks as an important channel for price contagion during the crisis.
+Our analysis suggests that at least one-fifth of the 53% crisis-related decline for the US stock market is attributable to price contagion via such common fund ownership.
+By examining the 2007/2008 crisis development in the stock market from this new angle of joint equity fund ownership between crisis and noncrisis stocks, our study identifies a sharp macroeconomic picture of crisis-induced transitory equity price dynamics.
 In particular, we highlight that the propagation of financial instability does not require leverage of financial intermediaries and that leverage regulation alone may not always be sufficient for crisis containment (Shin, 2013; Kashyap, 2014).